UCSB-VRL/MethaneMapper-Spectral-Absorption-aware-Hyperspectral-Transformer-for-Methane-Detection/README.md

 Please refer to [CONTRIBUTING.md](https://github.com/UCSB-VRL/MethaneMapper-Spectral-Absorption-aware-Hyperspectral-Transformer-for-Methane-Detection/blob/main/docs/CONTRIBUTING.md) for contribution to the repository.
 Thank you!

 ## License
-MethaneMapper is released under the MIT license.
+MethaneMapper is released under the UCSB license.
 Please see the [LICENSE](./LICENSE) file for more information.